pubg/api-documentation-content/rst/getting-started.rst

 **Note: Calling samples without filter[createdAt-start] will return the most recent samples list for that platform.
 You can fetch older samples up to 14 days using the filter.**

-In the response there will be an array of abbreviated match objects containing IDs and shards to look them up on the matches endpoint.
+In the response, there will be an array of abbreviated match objects containing IDs and shards to look them up on the matches endpoint.
 This can be done as shown in the `Getting a Match`_ section.

 Getting Telemetry Data